deekshithh/docker_commands/README.md

 ## What is Docker?

-Docker is a platform for developers and sysadmins to develop, deploy, and run applications with containers.
+Docker is a platform to develop, deploy, and run applications with containers.
 The use of Linux containers to deploy applications is called containerization.

 A container is launched by running an image.
 An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.